 1. Fixed windows

 These are the simplest and least expensive.
-They add light and an aesthetic touch but remain non-opening, so they are very poorly suited for van life as they provide no ventilation and are often delivered without blackout blinds.
+They add light and an aesthetic touch but remain non-opening, so they are very poorly suited for life in a van, as they provide no ventilation and are often delivered without blackout blinds.

 2. Sliding windows